Best Bank In Canada For New Immigrants 2026: How to Choose

 Frequently Asked Questions

-What is the best bank for newcomers in Canada in 2026?
+What is the best bank in Canada for new immigrants in 2026?

 There is no single best bank for every newcomer.
-BMO and CIBC each offer a 24-month fee waiver.
-National Bank advertises up to 3 years with no fixed monthly fee, though conditions apply.
-Scotiabank has a credit-building advantage through Nova Credit.
-RBC and TD have the widest branch networks.
-The best choice depends on your family’s priorities: fees, credit building, branch access, or international transfers.
+CIBC and BMO each waive the monthly fee for 24 months, National Bank advertises up to 3 years when conditions are met, Scotiabank has a credit-building advantage through Nova Credit, and RBC and TD have the widest branch networks.
+The best choice depends on your family’s priorities: fees, credit-building, branch access, or international transfers.

 Which bank offers the best newcomer package in Canada?

 Each major bank offers a competitive package.
-BMO’s NewStart and CIBC’s Smart Account for Newcomers each offer 24-month fee waivers.
-Scotiabank’s StartRight includes unlimited free international transfers and Nova Credit.
-National Bank offers up to 3 years with no fixed monthly fee.
+BMO’s NewStart and CIBC’s Smart Account for Newcomers each waive the fee for 24 months.
+Scotiabank’s StartRight includes unlimited fee-free international transfers and Nova Credit.
+National Bank advertises up to 3 years with no fixed monthly fee.
 Compare based on what matters most to your household, and check current terms before applying.

 Can new immigrants open a bank account before arriving in Canada?

 Several banks offer pre-arrival steps.
-BMO partners with ApplyBoard, Scotiabank offers an International Account, TD allows pre-arrival applications from India and China, CIBC offers its Smart Arrival program, and National Bank allows online applications up to 90 days before landing.
+Scotiabank’s International Account lets you transfer up to $50,000 CAD, CIBC Smart Arrival opens a temporary account, TD allows pre-arrival applications from India and China up to 75 days before arrival, and Simplii lets newcomers open an account up to 12 months before arriving.
 Full activation always requires an in-person branch visit after arrival with original documents.

 What documents do newcomers need to open a Canadian bank account?

-You need at least two original pieces of valid ID: one immigration document (PR card, COPR, work permit, or study permit) and one government-issued photo ID (typically a foreign passport).
+You generally need at least two original pieces of valid ID: one immigration document (PR card, COPR, work permit, or study permit) and one government-issued photo ID, usually a foreign passport.
 A SIN is needed for interest-bearing or registered accounts.
 Requirements vary, so check with your chosen bank before your appointment.

 Are no-fee digital banks good for newcomers?

-They can be excellent for avoiding long-term monthly fees.
-Simplii Financial and EQ Bank charge $0 per month.
-However, they lack physical branches, which can be a problem when you need a bank draft for rent or face identity verification issues without an established Canadian credit file.
-Many newcomers find them most useful as a secondary account.
+They can be useful for avoiding long-term monthly fees.
+Simplii Financial and EQ Bank charge no monthly fee.
+They lack branches, though, which can be a problem when you need a bank draft for rent or run into identity verification issues without an established Canadian credit file.
+Many newcomers use them as a secondary account.

 How can newcomers build credit history in Canada?

-Apply for a newcomer credit card that reports to both Equifax Canada and TransUnion Canada.
-Approval is subject to the bank’s assessment.
-Once you have a card, use it for small regular purchases.
-Keep your balance well below the credit limit, ideally under 20%.
-Pay the full statement balance every month.
-Avoid applying for multiple credit products in a short period.
+Apply for a newcomer credit card that reports to both Equifax Canada and TransUnion Canada, subject to approval.
+Use it for small, regular purchases, keep the balance well below the limit, often suggested under 20 percent, and pay the full statement balance each month.
+Avoid applying for several credit products in a short period.

 What happens after a newcomer banking welcome offer ends?

-The monthly fee waiver expires and standard fees begin, typically $12.95 to $17.95 per month.
-The timing varies: 12 months at some banks, 24 months at BMO and CIBC, and up to 3 years at National Bank (conditions apply).
-You can avoid the fee by maintaining a minimum daily balance (usually $4,000), switching to a lower-cost account, or adding a no-fee digital bank.
-Review your account before the waiver period ends, not after.
+The waiver expires and standard fees begin, typically $12.95 to $17.95 CAD a month.
+The timing varies: 12 months at RBC, TD, and Scotiabank, 24 months at BMO and CIBC, and up to 3 years at National Bank when conditions are met.
+You can avoid the fee by keeping a minimum daily balance, usually $4,000 CAD, switching to a lower-cost account, or adding a no-fee digital bank.
+Review your account before the waiver ends.

 Should newcomers choose a bank only because of a welcome offer?

-No. Welcome offers are temporary.
-Cash bonuses often have conditions that newcomers without immediate employment may struggle to meet.
-The regular monthly fee, minimum balance requirements, credit card options, and international transfer costs matter far more over the long term.
+No. Welcome offers are temporary, and cash bonuses often carry conditions that a newcomer without immediate work may struggle to meet.
+The regular monthly fee, minimum balance, credit card options, and transfer costs matter more over the long term.
 Choose the account you understand and can afford after the offer ends.

 Disclaimer: